 The covid-19 pandemic sped up technological development in all sectors.
 In the legal and, most specifically, in the real estate field, the main demonstration of this phenomenon was the evolution of the rules regarding electronic signatures and remote performance of other acts dealing with real estate.
-In 2020, the National Council of Justice enacted a ruling that provides for the regulations applicable to the remote drawing-up of real estate deeds, as well as to the recording of electronically practised acts.
+In 2020 and 2021, the Brazilian government enacted a set of rulings that enhanced and solidified the use of electronic signatures in Brazil, which includes regulations applicable to the remote drawing-up of real estate deeds, as well as to the recording of electronically practised acts.
 Currently, one can sign and record a deed of purchase and sale or a lease agreement, as well as record it before the real estate registry, without leaving home.
+Moreover, after almost two years of pandemic situation, the Brazilian legal community is broadly used to adopting electronic signatures, which has significantly expedited bureaucratic procedures such as the drawing-up of public deeds.